-Prostitution is not a simple contract between two individuals because of the externalities involved with the interaction.
+Prostitution not a simple contract between two individuals because of the externalities involved with the interaction.
 Risk of pregnancy and sexually transmitted diseases mixed with the current epidemic of human trafficking and sexual abuse are enormous consequences of prostitution that cannot be ignored.

 While the Libertarian movement seeks to maximize individual rights, which is a fundamentally excellent pursuit, ignoring the externalities of prostitution causes greater harm than good.
 The freedom to participate in actions which harm someone physically or economically encroaches on their personal liberties, rendering them inappropriate.